MartinMouritzen/multispace/README.md

 - More sectors
 - Make the AI shoot
 - Trading with planets
+- Have the physics on the clientside as well, so it runs smoother on higher latency connections.

 Depending on the direction of the game
 - Leaderboard